jgdelrio/albert-embeddings/README.md

 The default model is ALBERT-base-v2 which is a bidirectional embeddings model.

-More info about [ALBERT](https://github.com/google-research/ALBERT) and at [github](https://ai.googleblog.com/2019/12/albert-lite-bert-for-self-supervised.html).
+More info at: [ALBERT](https://github.com/google-research/ALBERT) and [github](https://ai.googleblog.com/2019/12/albert-lite-bert-for-self-supervised.html).

 ## API